Kikobeats/docker-fly/README.md

 ### GitLab

-Suggested configuratin for deploying any new release to `my-cluster-name` cluster.
+Suggested configuration for deploying any new release to `my-cluster-name` cluster.

 ```yaml
 deploy: